CrossRef/event-data-percolator/README.md

  - `observations` - list of Observation objects
  - `id` - unique ID for Action
  - `url` - the URL for the Action.
 Translated in to the `subj_id` field in the Event.

+Optional:

+ - `extra-events` - a list of extra Events.
+Sent *only* if the Action matches.
+These need only have the following fields.
+Other fields will be automatically added.
+   - subj_id
+   - obj_id
+   - relation_type_id
+   - occurred_at

 Optional Fields: